7 of the Best Ways to Keep Your Home Healthy in Winter

 The reason you have gutters in your home is to ensure that water flows through them smoothly and drains to the right place.
 That helps to avoid issues such as water accumulating in the basement and doorways.
 Still, if the gutters are full of debris, they will cause water to drain on the walls; hence, mess up the exterior of the wall.

 Such issues are avoidable by cleaning the gutters.
 It is during the cleaning time you also get to see any holes in the gutters that could make water to drain through the wrong areas.
 Seal them and pour water to ensure that the flow is excellent.
+Be sure to consider rainwater harvesting to conserve water.

 Have Enough Firewood